kpmcguire/kpmcguire.github.io/about.md

 INT.
 BRIDGE, THE STARSHIP ENTERPRISE

-KEVIN sits in the Captain's chair.
-He looks up at the camera, with an impudent twinkle in his eye.
+_KEVIN sits in the Captain's chair.
+He looks up at the camera, with an impudent twinkle in his eye._

 KEVIN
 : They say where we’re going, we don’t need roads…

 _LT.
-COMMANDER DATA
-: enters the frame._
+COMMANDER DATA enters the frame._

 DATA
 : Excuse me sir, but that is from the wrong Science fiction franchise.
 Should you not have said something about how web development is the “Final Frontier”?